 How to eat chai pecan granola

-I personally love making this granola every other Sunday for the easiest meal prep hack!
+I love making this granola every other Sunday for the easiest meal prep hack!
 It makes quite a lot of granola (enough to feed me for about 2 weeks if eaten every morning).
-That's why it really is the perfect way to meal prep a healthy delicious breakfast or snack for the week.
+That's why it is the perfect way to meal prep a healthy delicious breakfast or snack for the week.

 If I'm being totally honest, I am also not above eating this chai granola straight out of the jar.